 Breast Augmentation and Breast Screening

-In general, breast implants cause very little, if any, interference with a mammography.
-However, it is important that you discuss your risk of breast cancer with your plastic surgeon and GP, especially if you have a first degree relative with a history of cancer.
+In general, breast implants cause very little, if any, interference with mammography.
+However, you must discuss your risk of breast cancer with your plastic surgeon and GP, especially if you have a first degree relative with a history of cancer.

 All women who have had breast implants should inform their radiographer so tests can be adjusted as needed.